Beechcraft Super King Air: Model 200 military variants

 The United States Army, Air Force, Navy and Marine Corps have all flown versions of the Super King Air 200.
 As noted above some have been "off-the-shelf" civil versions, but the majority have been purpose-built for the military and were treated by Beechcraft and the FAA as a separate series, the A200 series.
 A significant minority of military versions are known purely by their military designations, with no FAA model designations being assigned to them, although they do have basically equivalent civilian model counterparts.
 The military designation varies from service to service, but most are called C-12 Huron or UC-12.
 These are used for personnel transport.
 The Army also operates the RC-12 Guardrail series of aircraft for military intelligence missions.

 The Canadian Forces Air Command (Note: In 1968, the Royal Canadian Air Force (RCAF) was consolidated into the unified Canadian Armed Forces (CAF) as Air Command.
 In 2011, the RCAF name was restored, although the unified command structure of the CAF did not change.) took delivery of two second-hand early-production Model 200 Super King Airs leased from Awood Air in 1990.
 These were given the designation CT-145 under the CF's identification system and were used as multi-engine trainers, replacing Douglas C-47s.
 One was subsequently returned to the lessor and a third Model 200 placed into service in order that the two aircraft used would have the same cockpit layout.
 The two aircraft were replaced by eight civilian-operated 90 Model King Airs in 1995.
 In 2025 the Royal Canadian Air Force announced the acquisition of 7 King Air 260 aircraft.
 Designated the CT-145E Expeditor II, the aircraft will be used as multi-engine trainers based at 3 Canadian Forces Flying Training School in Southport, Manitoba.

 The King Air B200 entered service with the Royal Air Force (RAF) in 2004 as a multi-engine trainer, replacing the Jetstream T1.

 The Royal Malaysian Air Force operates four B200T variants equipped with tactical command system, master search radar and forward looking infrared system.

 The United States Navy awarded a contract to Beechcraft for 10 modified King Air 260 aircraft to replace the King Air H90-based T-44 Pegasus as its primary multi-engine trainer, with options to purchase up to 64 airframes.
 Designated as the T-54A Marlin II, the first examples were delivered on April 22, 2024, with deliveries expected to take place until 2026.

 PD 290

 Beechcraft considered a jet-powered version in the mid-1970s.
 The first prototype King Air 200 was re-engined with Pratt & Whitney Canada JT15D turbofans in overwing nacelles.
-Given the designation PD 290 (for Preliminary Design), the aircraft was flown in this configuration for the first time on March 12, 1975.
+Given the designation PD (Preliminary Design) 290, the aircraft was flown in this configuration for the first time on March 12, 1975.
 Beech did not pursue production, and the last flight was made on September 30, 1977.